Azure/azure-sdk-for-python/README.md

 > NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.
 Also, if you are experiencing authentication issues with the management libraries after upgrading certain packages, it's possible that you upgraded to the new versions of SDK without changing the authentication code, please refer to the migration guide mentioned above for proper instructions.

 ### Management: Previous Versions
-For a complete list of management libraries which enable you to provision and manage Azure resources, please [check here](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
+For a complete list of management libraries that enable you to provision and manage Azure resources, please [check here](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
 They might not have the same feature set as the new releases but they do offer wider coverage of services.
 Management libraries can be identified by namespaces that start with `azure-mgmt-`, e.g. `azure-mgmt-compute`

 ## Need help?